windsurfer99/ST_StreamLabs-Water-Flow/README.md

 # ST_StreamLabs-Water-Flow
 This is an unofficial SmartThings interface to the StreamLabs Water Flow Meter [Streamlabs Water Monitor](https://www.streamlabswater.com/).
-It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing flow alerts as water leaks.
+It allows SmartThings to be able to control the StreamLabs Home/Away status as well as providing StreamLabs flow alerts as SmartThings water leaks.
 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

+### Getting an API Key

+The first thing you will need to do is request an API key for your account.
+Follow the instructions on the [Streamlabs Getting Started](https://developer.streamlabswater.com/docs/getting-started.html) page to request your API key.
+The library supports the API key mode of authentication, so make sure you follow the steps to request that (OAUTH2 is not currently supported).
 ### Prerequisites

 What things you need to install the software and how to install them